streamlit/streamlit/site/content/docs/remote-operation.md

 ## Before we start
 We assume that:

-* you already have a machine/instance up and running on AWS, GCS, or whatever other computer you have access to,
+* you have a machine/instance up and running on AWS, GCS, or whatever other computer you have access to,
 * your instance allows incoming TCP connections at port 8501, and
 * your code is already on the instance, in a file called `my_script.py`.